-Commercial griddles that have earned the ENERGY STAR are about 10 to 11 percent more energy efficient than standard models.
+Commercial griddles that have earned the ENERGY STAR are 10 to 11 percent more energy-efficient than standard models.
 Saving energy helps kitchen operators save money on utility bills and protect the climate by reducing greenhouse gas emissions.

 This equates to savings of:

 · $90 per year for gas models and $130 per year for electric models